-LATEST NEWS: The Journey to Jazz and Human Rights has won gold at this year’s annual New York Festivals Radio Awards.
-Produced with funding from Maytree, it has won the top prize in the category recognizing excellence among human rights-focused documentaries.
+The Journey to Jazz and Human Rights won gold at the 2020 annual New York Festivals Radio Awards.
+Produced with funding from Maytree, it won the top prize in the category recognizing excellence among human rights-focused documentaries.
 For more information, visit the Jazz.FM91 website.

 The Journey to Jazz and Human Rights is a four-part radio documentary series produced by Jazz.FM91 and funded by Maytree.
 Each episode focuses on the role of jazz in the fight for human rights: Jazz’s role in the fight for civil rights, in economic rights and in women’s rights, and the music’s deployment around the world as a cultural weapon.